Preliminaries and Preparations

 If the child remains single for a few years, s/he may eventually take a more active role in finding and investigating prospects.
 By then, s/he is more mature and experienced, and may feel more comfortable fending for him/herself.
 This may help reduce tension between the parents and their single.

-Dor Yesharim is the organization many couples in the Yeshiva world use to ascertain whether they are both carriers for Tay Sach’s Disease and other common genetic disorders.
+Dor Yesharim (Dor Yeshorim, is the genetic testing organization that many couples in the Yeshiva world use to ascertain whether they are both carriers for Tay Sach’s Disease and other common genetic disorders.
 The organization administers a blood test to the single and gives him/her a numerical identification code.
-When couples wish to check their genetic compatibility, they each send their “Dor Yesharim” number to the organization, which notifies them if there are any potential genetic problems with their match.
+When couples wish to check their genetic compatibility, they each send their “Dor Yeshorim” number to the organization, which notifies them if there are any potential genetic problems with their match.
 The underlying idea is to refrain from giving individuals direct access to their genetic information to avoid making people feel stigmatized.

-Aside from being unethical, trying to conceal the secret until after marriage may backfire since the marriage partner would be understandably upset and distrustful of the spouse.
+Trying to conceal secrets until after marriage may backfire since the marriage partner would be understandably upset and distrustful of the spouse.
 Partial disclosure may also be counter-productive.
 On the other hand, the act of sharing a secret problem may help build the singles bond during the dating period.

 Getting Your Child “Up to Speed”